JamesBracken/Jamies-Gym/README.md

 [Jamie's Gyms](https://jamesbracken.github.io/One-fitness/)
-[//]: <> (Deployment How to run this project locally scripts needed to run or envirionment variables)
+[//]: <> (Deployment How to run this project locally scripts needed to run or envirionment variables) This webpage does not require any environmental variables or scripts
 [//]: <> (Credits)
 [//]: <> ()
 [//]: <> ()